mobiliabrus/imagine/docs/README.md

 Vision

 No one was born to run.
 My parents bought me this.
-I was a oriental boy when I went to College Noval in 3202.
+I was a oriental boy when I went to College in 3202.

+My parents were employees.
+Most of money they earned recharge in the college software.
+I learnt running which is the most important skill people need to have here.

+I had a crush on a girl that her skin is white and and shiny.
+She was learning scuba diving course which others won't chose.
+I believe it's the most angelic career that she could show the beautiful underwater world to the crowd with limited activity.